Saqib12333/Eligibility-Bot/README.md

 ## Google Sheet format
 Inputs (A–F): DOS, First Name, Last Name, DOB, Payer Name, Member/Subscriber ID.
-Outputs (G–N): Status, Policy Begin, Policy End, Screenshot Link, Copay, Deductible, Coinsurance, Out of Pocket.
+Outputs (G–N): Status, Policy Begin, Policy End, PDF Link, Copay, Deductible, Coinsurance, Out of Pocket.

 ## FAQs
 - Q: I still get OTP prompts every run.
 	- A: Ensure `CHROME_PROFILE_DIR` points to a persistent folder and `COOKIES_FILE` exists/updates after manual OTP.
 Subsequent runs should use those.
 - Q: Why do I see “Failed to parse report”?
-	- A: Check `logs/ai_report_fail_*.json` and `logs/report_html_*.html`.
-The model may have produced non-JSON or truncated output; sanitized inputs and extractor help, but diagnostics will show exact content.
+	- A: Check `logs/AI Response/First_Last.fail.txt` and compare `logs/Raw HTMLs/First_Last.html` vs `logs/Sanitized HTMLs/First_Last.html`.
+The model may have produced non-JSON or truncated output; sanitized inputs and the extractor help, and diagnostics will show exact content.
-- Q: Where are screenshots stored?
+- Q: Where are PDFs stored?
-	- A: Locally under `Screenshots/` and uploaded to Google Drive folder set by `DRIVE_FOLDER_ID`.
+	- A: Locally under `logs/PDFs/` (named `Last_First.pdf`) and uploaded to the Google Drive folder set by `DRIVE_FOLDER_ID`.

 ## Support
 Open an issue internally or provide failing diagnostics files to maintainers for prompt fixes.